dianagromakovskaya/stackexchange-data-insights/README.md

 terraform plan -var 'project={GCP_PROJECT_ID}'
 ```

-After execution of this command, you should see something like that:
+After execution of this command, you should see a message like this:
 ```bash
 Terraform will perform the following actions: